Kodehodekatty/MoonShop/README.md

 -   [Vite](https://vitejs.dev/)

-##CSS and styling
+## CSS and styling
  - used normal CSS instead of the requested SCSS.
-Before, only SCSS could make variables for styling, however, this functionality has been integrated into normal CSS, and thus was not needed, in my opinion.
+Before, only SCSS could make variables for styling, however, this functionality has been integrated into normal CSS, and wanted to avoid having unnecessary dependencies, so I decided to stick with normal CSS.

 ## Other sources